marekjm/pake/PROTOCOL.markdown

 ##### Files of the node

+These files should always be available on the node's server.
+If they are not, `fallback.*` files should be checked.
+Fallback files are not always present, they are created when a user does runs `python pake-push.py` with either `--create-fallback` or `-F` options.

 ###### `meta.json`

 Most important file in EVERY node is `meta.json` -- if this cannot be downloaded a node is considered dead to rest of the network.